-(A) "Change in scope of service" is an alteration in aspects of a service such as the procedures or items that are furnished, the frequency with which they are furnished, and the personnel who furnish them.
+(A) "Change in scope of service" is an alteration in aspects of a prospective payment system (PPS) service such as the procedures or items that are furnished, the frequency with which they are furnished, and the type of personnel who furnish them.

 (2) The following factors do not constitute a change in scope of service:

 (c) Renovations or other capital expenditures;

 (d) An increase in the number of lower-level staff members, such as a nurse practitioner at a site that employs a family physician, a dental hygienist at a site that employs a dentist, or a physical therapy assistant at a site that employs a physical therapist;

 (e) An increase in the number of social service staff members;